5 April 2018

 This ‘idea’ is promoted vigorously through the mass media in all its forms.
 Hill is writing from an American perspective, which perhaps differs from the development of anomaly studies in Britain and Europe.
 I have commented previously that many of the influential critical voices in Britain have come from within the UFO and paranormal research movement itself, as researchers have found that the problems raised by the phenomena cannot be explained adequately by the literalist narrative of the believers.
 In the US, by contrast, the high-profile sceptics seem to have approached the subjects from the outside, almost as missionaries bearing the light of Sagan’s ‘candle in the dark’.

-There is a little bit of this attitude in Hill’s approach, and at times in describing the workings of ghost-hunting groups in particular, she does give slightly the impression of someone finding themselves looking at the curious habits of a remote tribe, and at times gives the impression that her main criticism of amateur anomaly research is that it does not lead to a PhD.
+There is a little bit of this attitude in Hill’s approach, and at times in describing the workings of ghost-hunting groups in particular, she does give slightly the impression of someone finding themselves looking at the curious habits of a remote tribe, and almost gives the impression that her main criticism of amateur anomaly research is that it does not lead to a PhD.
 Generally though, she is prepared to give an objective view, although I doubt may of the members of the groups she describes would credit her with that.

 By ‘scientifical’ Hill means researchers who operate in what they claim is a ‘scientific’ way, but without really understanding the implications of that claim.
 Old-time ufologists like your reviewer, will remember from the distant past such things as ‘UFO detectors’ which were advertised in the saucer magazines of the sixties and seventies.
 These were predicated on the principle that UFOs operated using some vaguely defined sort of electromagnetic, antigravity motor that would cause a compass needle to swing when approached by a UFO.
 This would create an electrical contact which would set of a buzzer and/or a flashing light.